 MVP APPLICATION PROCESS

-We are pleased in your interest in Middle Village Preparatory Charter School (MVP).
+Thank you for your interest in Middle Village Preparatory Charter School (MVP).
 MVP is a middle school charter school (grades 6 through 8), whose purpose is to prepare its students for success at a selective college preparatory high school of their choice.

 The lottery is the admissions process required by New York State that is held when there are more student applications to a charter school than seats available.
 Students are randomly selected from all applicants for admission by lottery.
 Students who are not selected from the lottery will be placed on a waiting list.Why does MVP use a lottery system for acceptance to the school?